HybridDog/simple_robots/README.md

 > Essentially,all robots run as their owner by creating a entity,then using metatables to disguise it.
 > This includes area protection.
 > Robots can cause protection violations by any physical action apart from movement.
-> If a robot attempts to move into a protected zone,it will simply fail to do so,
-> without a protection warning.
+> If a robot attempts to move into a protected zone,it will simply fail to do so, without a protection warning.
-> If a robot attempts to mine into a protected zone,
-> it will cause a protection violation.(The robot will see it as a failure,which here means "undiggable/air")
+> If a robot attempts to mine into a protected zone, it will cause a protection violation.(The robot will see it as a failure,which here means "undiggable/air")
-> If you are a server owner afraid of robots,
-> simply ensure players can't get them unless they forfeit access to most server land.
+> If you are a server owner afraid of robots, simply ensure players can't get them unless they forfeit access to most server land.
 > (as in,whitelist certain places they can build)
-> Robots can only work where the player that owns them can,so limiting the player limits the robots.
+> Robots can only work where the player that owns them can, so limiting the player limits the robots.
 > This is by design-the robots are always under the player's orders.

 Can someone take over my robot and blame it on me?
-> Not unless they can change the program data,which requires admin abilities.(no,you can't use a fake formspec)
+> Not unless they can change the metadata, which requires admin abilities.
+> The GUI will refuse anything sent by unauthorized players.

 Using certain items with PLACE and MINE doesn't work/crashes the server.
 > No surprise there.Since the owner could be offline,a "fake player" is used.